Adiabatic theory for the area-constrained Willmore flow: Introduction

-On the analytical ground, roughly speaking, we show that the pullback by $\Phi$ to $M'$ essentially reduces key static and dynamical properties of the infinite dimensional dynamical system \eqref{W} to finite dimensional ones.
+On the analytical ground, roughly speaking, \thmref{thm3} shows that the pullback by the Lyapunov-Schmidt map $\Psi$ to $M'$ essentially reduces key static and dynamical properties of the infinite dimensional dynamical system \eqref{W} to finite dimensional ones.

 For applications to various physical models, our results in this paper provide an explicit $4$-dimensional dynamical system, \eqref{2}, whose behavior approximates that of \eqref{W} uniformly for all sufficiently large time, and captures key qualitative behaviours of \eqref{W}.
-This can potentially reduces computational complexity for this complicated forth order PDE \eqref{W}.
+This can potentially reduce computational complexity for the complicated forth order PDE \eqref{W}.